Sammy5430/SIP-Simple-Image-Processing-Language/README.md

 *	**Main Program:** Is the module that ties the SIP Language altogether, it waits for user input to the invoke the sip Lexer and Parser to then finally start the code generation process.

+*   **SIP Lexer:**  SIP Lexical analyzer was designed using the Library PLY.
+Here the token specifications are declared and the regular expression that is necessary to match the tokens given by the user when they input SIP code.

+*   **SIP Parser:** The SIP Parser was designed using PLY as well.
+The tokens received from the lexer to the parser, we need to determine if they follow the grammar rules of our language.
+This module is in charge of specifying the grammar rules using a Backus-Naur Form (BNF) Automata.
+After the parser deemed the user input as a valid grammar expression, then we can execute the corresponding intermediate code within SIP’s API.

+*   **SIP API:** This module was developed using the following python libraries: Scipy, Numpy, Matplotlib, and skimage.
+Here is where are intermediate code resides and it is executed depending on which grammar rule the parser identifies in the tokens that the user inputs.
+This is where the image transformations and operations occurs.

+*   **Python Libraries:**  The modules in yellow in the figure above are all the libraries used in SIP Lang, these are: Scipy, Numpy, Matplotlib, Skimage, and Ply.

+## Software Development Environment

+The following Programs were used in the development process of SIP Language:

+*	**PyCharm:** Is a Python IDE were we could write all develop, implement, and test, to make the SIP Language translator functional.
+In addition, the version of Python used in our code was Python 3.6.5.

+*   **Virtualenv:** Is a tool to create isolated python environments and it is also package manager that helps you install the dependencies in your project.

+*   **GitHub Desktop:** Is a version control software to share and monitor the code among our team of developers.

+## Test Methodology

+The modules in within SIP Lang where tested using **Blackbox Testing**, where testers provide the inputs and observe the outputs.
+If the output was incorrect with respect to their corresponding input, then further testing was done.

+## Programs to Test Translator

+*	**Some Examples of the Programs to Test the Lexer :**

+The objective of the programs to test the lexer was to see if the lexer applied correctly the regular expression and identified the token related to that regular expression.

+*	**Program 1:**
+Img = read(“new.jpg”)
+Img
+Sepia
+;;
+spiral(100,200)
+red()
+Owl = img

 # Conclusion